privatenumber/esbuild-loader/README.md

 ```

 #### Configuration
 If you have a `tsconfig.json` file, esbuild-loader will automatically detect it.
-Alternatively, you can pass it in via the [`tsconfigRaw` option](https://esbuild.github.io/api/#tsconfig-raw).

-Note, esbuild only supports a subset of `tsconfig` options [(see `TransformOptions` interface)](https://github.com/evanw/esbuild/blob/b901055/lib/types.ts#L127-L133) and does not do type checks.
+Alternatively, you can also pass it in directly via the [`tsconfigRaw` option](https://esbuild.github.io/api/#tsconfig-raw):
 ```diff
   {
       test: /\.tsx?$/,